 Below is an image of what your sheet should look like, however, to make it even easier, you can make a copy of this Google Sheet Commission Example and import your data.

-Once your sheet resembles this above, you can integrate it with QuotaPath.
+Once your sheet resembles this above, you can integrate your spreadsheet with QuotaPath.
 This is a multi-step process that splits into two parts.
 The first connects it to QuotaPath, and the second involves syncing the sheet to your compensation plans.

 Connecting your Google Sheet to Quotapath